 Since then I have come to understand desire much differently, but there are still remnants in me of this kind of thinking.
 I still have to catch myself downplaying or feeling some type of shame in the fact that I desire connection with more than one person.

-For me, practicing non-monogamy is a way for me to move through the world that attempts to attend to the fact that people loving/connecting/desiring people is a messy, complex, and vulnerable undertaking.
+For me, practicing non-monogamy is a way for me to move through the world and attempt to attend to the fact that people loving, connecting to, and desiring other people is a messy, complex, and vulnerable undertaking.
 It’s a way for me to honor myself.

-Throughout this exploration of non-monogamy, I have learned that I am primary partner.
-We are always with us.
-This relationship we have with ourselves is the only one that is guaranteed to last for our whole lives.
+Throughout this exploration of non-monogamy, I have learned that I am my own primary partner.
+After all, we are always with ourselves.
+This relationship we have with ourselves is the only one guaranteed to last our whole lives.